Amos Boon

 Amos Leonard Boon Hock Chye (born 12 July 1972) is a former goalkeeper who last played for Woodlands Wellington in the 2011 S-League season.
 He was retired professionally at the end of the season.

 Boon is a former Singapore youth international and Combined Schools player.
 He has also represented Singapore in the Tiger 5 Futsal tournament playing against the likes of Brazil.

+Boon is currently the head coach of Eastern Thunder FC.

 Football career

 Boon started his S.League career with Tanjong Pagar United in 1996, which he stayed for three years.
 He then moved to Marine Castle United for five years.